johnpapa/angular-ngrx-data/docs/entity-service.md

 >We'll go inside the factory [later in this guide](#entity-service-factory).

+### Create the _EntityService_ as a class

-Alternatively, we could have created a single `HeroEntityService` elsewhere, perhaps in the `AppModule`, and injected it into the component's constructor.
+Alternatively, you could have created a single `HeroEntityService` elsewhere, perhaps in the `AppModule`, and injected it into the component's constructor.

-That's the app designer's choice.
+There are two basic ways to create the service class.

+1. Derive from `EntityServiceBase<T>`
+1. Write a `HeroEntityService` with just the API you need.

+When `HeroEntityService` derives from `EntityServiceBase<T>` it must inject the `EntityServiceFactory` into its constructor.
+There are examples of this approach in the demo app.

+When defining an `HeroEntityService` with a limited API, you may also inject `EntityServiceFactory` as a source of the functionality that you choose to expose.

+Let your preferred style and app needs determine which creation technique you choose.

 ### Set component _selector$_ properties